facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 to create as many different block style plugins as desired.
 As the blocks are fenced, indentation is not required to determine the start and end of the blocks.

-Blocks also allows for per block options given the extension authors an easy way to extend functionality and users an easy, predictable way to specify such options.
+Blocks also allows for per block options giving the extension authors an easy way to extend functionality and users an easy, predictable way to specify such options.

 To use Blocks, simply include the extension as shown below.